airbnb/HorizonCalendar/Docs/TECHNICAL_DETAILS.md

 When `CalendarView` is first laid out, we bootstrap it with an initially visible item for the month header of the first month.
 Using the frame of the first visible month header and the current visible viewport, we can look at adjacent items until we've determined every currently visible item for the current viewport.
 This process is performed by the `VisibleItemsProvider`, and repeats for every layout pass as the calendar is scrolling.
 As the calendar scrolls, the visible viewport changes and the frames of the visible items in the current viewport change, resulting in different sets of calendar items being returned from the `VisibleItemsProvider`.

 The `VisibleItemsProvider`  takes a visible item and looks at all adjacent items using the `LayoutItemTypeEnumerator`.
 For each adjacent layout item type, the `VisibleItemsProvider` gets a frame for that item using the `FrameProvider`.
-If an adjacent item's frame is in the current visible bounds, then we make a `VisibleCalendarItem` for it and add it to the set of visible calendar items that gets returned to `CalendarView`.
+If an adjacent item's frame is in the current visible bounds, then we make a `VisibleItem` for it and add it to the set of visible calendar items that gets returned to `CalendarView`.

 #### Getting frames